KUSHx123/Heart-Disease-Prediction-Application/README.md

 1. Go to the homepage and fill in the medical parameters.
 2. Submit the form to get a real-time prediction.
-3. (Optional) Create an account to save your predictions.
+3. Create an account to save your predictions.
 4. View your previous results on the dashboard.

 ---